F-Stack/f-stack/dpdk/doc/guides/eventdevs/index.rst

 ====================

-The following are a list of event device PMDs, which can be used from an application trough the eventdev API.
+The following are a list of event device PMDs, which can be used from an application through the eventdev API.

 .. toctree::
     :maxdepth: 2